Diamond Guide

 These four characteristics form the foundation of diamond evaluation.

 Color refers to how colorless a diamond appears.
-The grading scale typically runs from D (colorless) to Z (light yellow or brown).
-Subtle differences can significantly impact value, especially in larger stones.
+The grading scale runs from D (colorless) to Z (light yellow or brown).
 Many diamonds in the near-colorless range (G–J) appear beautifully white once set, offering exceptional value when carefully selected.

 Clarity measures internal characteristics (inclusions) and surface features (blemishes).
 Most inclusions are microscopic and do not affect a diamond’s beauty to the naked eye.
-The goal is not laboratory perfection — it is finding a diamond that appears clean and vibrant in real-world viewing conditions.
+The goal is finding a diamond that appears clean and vibrant in real-world viewing conditions.

 Carat Weight refers to a diamond’s weight, not its visible size.
 Two diamonds of equal carat weight can appear dramatically different depending on their cut proportions and face-up dimensions.